 I thought I could just help her through it with a little love and TLC, but it required a change in her thought patterns and some coping tools that were beyond my mom experience.
 I sought the help of a licensed therapist, and she learned many tools to help her through the storms.

 Through this experience, we learned that anxiety is real and can be effectively treated to help kids live their normal lives again.

 I learned that anxiety is common among children, and often a few visits to a therapist can make a huge difference.

 Storms, bullying and being embarrassed in front of peers are common fears among children and teens.

 And if those fears start to interfere with daily life or cause mental symptoms like racing thoughts or agitation, or physical symptoms, such as stomach aches, nail-biting or difficulty sleeping, it may be considered anxiety.

 According to the National Institute of Mental Health, anxiety is one of the most common disorders in America today.
 It is more likely to be seen in females than in males, and it affects one in eight children, according to the Anxiety and Depression Association of America.

-Teresa Benjamin, a farmer’s wife and mom of three, is a licensed independent mental health therapist in south-central Nebraska and has treated children and adults for almost 20 years.
+Teresa Benjamin, is a mom of three children and is a licensed independent mental health therapist in south-central Nebraska and has treated children and adults for almost 20 years.
 Many of these clients, between the ages of 9 and 65 (both male and female) have been treated for anxiety.
 She recently has seen an increase in clients with anxiety between the ages of 9 and 12.